FatboyHomeNetwork/media_library/Doco/Implementation.md

 # Media Library - Implementation

-## Importing in to the media library

-Manager Library Manager
+## Manager Library Manager

+## Import

 Queue
 Importer (converting & normalization)
-Send to ... - admin sharing & user account need to exist. script/wrapper

-## Media Converting

-Media Preparator - encoding,length, dir structures
-Media Converter - convert to network stds

-## Name Normalization
+## Item Name Normalization

 Encoder
 - doco on how the approach works
 - doco on the standard file name. need to include new news approach on abc, sbs

-## Share as various services
+## Media Converting

+Media Preparator - encoding,length, dir structures
+Media Converter - convert to network standard

+## Send to ...

+- admin sharing & user account need to exist. script/wrapper

+## Media Library Network Shares

 The configurations needed to turn on the services and set the security